-For the first time ever, luminaries from the University of Utah's computing program from the 1960s and 1970s, who revolutionized computer graphics by inventing technologies that have aided and shaped countless industries today, reunited on the U of U campus on March 23 and 24 to commemorate their roles as 3D graphics pioneers and to celebrate the 50th anniversary of the U's Kahlert School of Computing.
+Ed Catmull.
+John Warnock.
+Jim Clark.
+Alan Kay.
+Ivan Sutherland.
+Martin Newell.
+Jim Blinn.
+Henri Gouraud.
+They are just a few of the luminaries in the late 1960s and 1970s who revolutionized computer graphics by inventing technologies that have aided and shaped countless industries today.
+For the first time ever, these and other legends of that time reunited on the U of U campus on March 23 and 24 to commemorate their roles as 3D graphics pioneers and to celebrate the 50th anniversary of the U's Kahlert School of Computing.